nmattei/cmps6790/discussions.md

 * Once the file is uploaded, click the “Post” button.
 * To comment on someone else’s video, click “Reply” and use a hashtag and their name.

-## Discussion 2: Concrete Datasets and Proposals
+## Discussion 2 - Concrete Datasets and Proposals

 As a means of kicking off a conversation and potentially teaming up for the tutorial, please write a few sentences for the following prompts.

 1. List two datasets (with links) that you are interested in exploring for the final tutorial.
 2. For each of these two datasets, give two concrete questions that you would be interested in exploring.

-## Discussion 3: Data Science Ethics Concerns
+## Discussion 3 - Data Science Ethics Concerns

-## Discussion 4: Final Tutorial Project Pitch Peer Feedback
+## Discussion 4 - Project Pitch Peer Feedback

-## Discussion 5: Final Tutorial Presentation Peer Feedback
+## Discussion 5 - Final Tutorial Presentation Peer Feedback

 ## Discussion Grading Rubric (5 Points Each)